 “Section 9: An alien woman who marries a person of Thai nationality shall, if she desires to acquire Thai nationality, file an application with the competent official according to the form and in the manner prescribed in the Ministerial Regulations”

-Finally, there is no need to for the foreign wife to have held permanent residency prior to application and no set minimum time of living in Thailand.
+This section of the Act also means that there is no need to for the foreign wife to have held Thai permanent residency prior to application and no set minimum time of living in Thailand.
 Given the legislation doesn’t proscribe any qualifications on the foreign wife, the main focus is on the qualifications of the husband, his work and income history and the legitimacy of the relationship.

 Special Branch, National Police HQ, Bangkok